TobleMiner/docsis-segment-utilization/README.md

 - dvbtune
 - dvbsnoop

-The corresponding Debian packages are:
+The corresponding packages on Debian Buster are:

 - bash
 - bc